 There are also several markets where you can find less expensive leather items, for example at the Gambetta Market.
 These are more likely to be produced by local artisans, or at the very least to be have sourced from elsewhere to enable better pricing for the average shopper.

 Perhaps the best know of the artists who lived on the French Riviera is Pablo Picasso.
 He lived in the neighbouring town of Vallauris from 1948 until his death in 1955.
 The area is well know for inspiring him and his contemporaries such as Yves Klein, Marc Chagall and Henri Matisse.

 Renoir was also a resident of the French Riviera and in fact died in Cagnes sur Mer in 1919.
-You will find many exhibition in Cannes and the surrounding areas that concentrate on these great names, as well as up and coming local contemporary artists.
+You will find many exhibitions in Cannes and the surrounding areas that concentrate on these great names, as well as up-and-coming local contemporary artists.

 Pottery & ceramics

 Pottery has been made in the area since ancient times.
 Growing in popularity as a pottery centre in the late 19th century, many companies have flourished there, amongst them Massier and Foucard-Jourdan.